 Jennifer Craig in her book “Yes Sister, No Sister: A Leeds Nurse in the 1950’s”, describes her own experiences entering nursing at the LGI in 1952 and eventually progressing to ward sister.
-“Naive and idealistic, girls entering nursing were immediately immersed in an atmosphere of strip discipline, stern sisters, starched uniforms and early curfews.
+“Naive and idealistic, girls entering nursing were immediately immersed in an atmosphere of strict discipline, stern sisters, starched uniforms and early curfews.
 The working training were hard, the hours long and tiring and some did drop out.
 For those that remained however, there were compensations: the satisfaction of providing good care and the support and camaraderie of the other student nurses”

 Although my future wife, Ann Phillips, was still at school in 1956 she entered nurse training at the LGI in 1959 and we met in the outpatients in late 1960 where we met when both working in the paediatric outpatients..

 The children in paediatric wards in the late Fifties/Sixties

 One marked difference between the situation in the Fifties and today was the strictly limited visiting permitted for parents in those days in contrast to the unlimited visiting in recent years.
 When children were admitted their parents were advised against any visiting “until the child had settled in”.
 More on visiting (or more correctly the lack of visiting) later.